risawitama/verbose-potato/README.md

-## Did you hear about the Mexican train killer?
-He had loco motives
+## Have you heard the rumor going around about butter?
+Never mind, I shouldn't spread it.